On Testing and Learning Quantum Junta Channels: Introduction

 \subsubsection{Testing Junta Channels}

-Our $\tilde{O}(\sqrt{k})$-query $k$-junta channel tester is inspired by the $\tilde{O}(\sqrt{k})$-query algorithm for $k$-junta Boolean function by~\cite{ABRdW16_qtesting} and the $\tilde{O}(\sqrt{k})$-query algorithm for quantum $k$-junta unitaries by~\cite{CNY22_juntatesting}.
+Our junta testing algorithm is inspired by the algorithm for $k$-junta boolean function testing by~\cite{AS07_qtesting}.
 The algorithm deeply relies on the notion of the influence of superoperators, which captures how much a subset of input qubits affect the output of a channel; see Section~\ref{sec:inf} for more details.
 The influence of a superoperator is defined through the formal Fourier analysis framework over superoperators.
-We prove in Section~\ref{sec:inf} that it has many properties similar to the influence of Boolean functions and unitaries.
+We prove in Section~\ref{sec:inf} that it has many properties similar to the influence of boolean functions and unitaries.

-We propose a new Influence-Estimator to estimate influence for channels, which only needs single-qubit operations.
-To achieve this, we utilize the ideas from the CSS code and quantum money.
-The estimator uses Hadamard operators to exchange bit-flip effects and phase-flip effects imposed by the channel and finally decides whether the channel changes the target subset of input qubits too much; see Section~\ref{sec:ie}.

-To prove the lower bound, we reduce $k$-junta channel testing to $k$-junta Boolean function testing, which has a lower bound $\Omega(\sqrt{k})$ by~\cite{BKT20_lowerbound}.
-To make the reduction work, we prove that a tester for $k$-junta channels is also a tester of $k$-junta Boolean function, if we view a Boolean function as a quantum channel.
+To prove the lower bound, we reduce $k$-junta channel testing to $k$-junta boolean function testing, which has a lower bound $\Omega(\sqrt{k})$ by~\cite{BKT20_lowerbound}.
+To make the reduction work, we prove that a tester for $k$-junta channels is also a tester of $k$-junta boolean function, if we view a boolean function as a quantum channel.
 Moreover, we also show that our algorithm naturally induces a tester for $k$-junta unitaries.